 For information on enforcement of the zoning ordinance, click here.

-For further information, please contact the Land Use Section or download the zoning ordinance.
+For further information, please contact the Land Use Section.

 Land Use SectionPlanning & Development Department604 College StreetJacksonville, NC 28540(910) 455-3661